radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/01-monitoring.md

 will send an email alert.
 The threshold is specified in % of disk space available.
 Below are the possible parameters:

 - i Poll interval.
 How frequently (in seconds) to check the disk space available.
 Default is 30 seconds.
 For disk space checking, 30 seconds is probably too short.
 Generally every 15- 30 minutes (or even longer) is more realistic.
 - t Percentage of disk space used -- when to start sending the alerts.
 Default is 90%.
 - v Verbose settings -- true/false.
 Default is false.
 If this is set to true, the destination of the output is console by default.
 If you want the output to go to a file, it can be defined in the script prior to running it.
-To use the default log4j file configuration (defined in
-<RLI_HOME>/config/logging.log4j2-default-file), edit the script and add the following:
+To use the default log4j file configuration (defined in <RLI_HOME>/config/logging.log4j2-default-file), edit the script and add the following:
 - Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-file.json
-- Drli.app.key=<myScriptFileName if you don’t want it to go to the target associated with log4j2- default-file>
+- Drli.app.key=<myScriptFileName if you don’t want it to go to the target associated with log4j2-default-file>

 An example is shown below:

 ```
-"${RLI_JHOME}/bin/java" -Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-
-file.json -Drli.app.key=diskspaceMonitoring -Xmx512m -Djava.awt.headless=true -cp
-"${RLI_ALL_CP}" com.rli.tools.vdsadmin.status.util.DiskSpaceMonitoringUtility "$@"
+"${RLI_JHOME}/bin/java" -Dlog4j.configurationFile=$RLI_HOME/config/logging/log4j2-default-file.json -Drli.app.key=diskspaceMonitoring -Xmx512m -Djava.awt.headless=true -cp "${RLI_ALL_CP}" com.rli.tools.vdsadmin.status.util.DiskSpaceMonitoringUtility "$@"
 ```

 The log level must be set to INFO or higher for this verbose option to work.